qutip/qutip/doc/guide/heom/bosonic.rst

 And we're done!

-The :class:`BosonicBath` can be used with the :class:`HEOMSolver` in exactly the same way as the baths we constructed previously using the built-in Drude-Lorentz bath expansions.
+The :class:`~qutip.nonmarkov.heom.BosonicBath` can be used with the :class:`~qutip.nonmarkov.heom.HEOMSolver` in exactly the same way as the baths we constructed previously using the built-in Drude-Lorentz bath expansions.

 Multiple baths
 --------------

-The :class:`HEOMSolver` supports having a system interact with multiple environments.
+The :class:`~qutip.nonmarkov.heom.HEOMSolver` supports having a system interact with multiple environments.
 All that is needed is to supply a list of baths instead of a singe bath.

 In the example below we calculate the evolution of a small system where each energy eigenstate of the system interacts with a separate bath.
 Such